MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configuration-initial.md

 **Step 4: Configure a Remote Database**

-By default, the control node configuration sets up a SQLite database.
-If you have multiple control nodes or simply want to use a remote database, follow these instructions to [configure remote database](configure-remote-database.md) (SQL Server or PostgreSQL) so that data can be shared across control node services.
+By default, the web node configuration sets up a SQLite database.
+If you have multiple web nodes or simply want to use a remote database, follow these instructions to [configure remote database](configure-remote-database.md) (SQL Server or PostgreSQL) so that data can be shared across web node services.

 **Step 5: Provisioning on the Cloud**